msaimam98/FakeComm/README.md

 In the frontend, I made use of the context/provider infrastructure, the outlet component for routing, and as componentwise logic as there could be.

 In the backend, I used AWS lambda functions and connected them to APIs I created in API Gateway.
 All data is stored in DynamoDB and the APIs make calls to it accordingly.
+Some of the APIs made use of a JWT Authorizer configured from AWS Cognito.
+All user authentication and authorization was done using Amplify and Cognito.
 I ensured most best practices I could find were adhered to in the codebase, some of which is ensuring scalability.

 The website is fully deployed on https://d15teow29239xi.cloudfront.net/